biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 ### Microbe-Microbe correlation

-SparseDOSSA can also introduce correlations between microbes.
+sparseDOSSA can also introduce correlations between microbes.
 This is acheived through a multivariate-lognormal model considered in [BAnOCC](https://bitbucket.org/biobakery/banocc).
 A compound symmetric correlation matrix is used to describe the correlation structure for the chosen set of microbes.
 The options for microbe-microbe correlation structure include the value of off-diagonal elements of the correlation matrix, and a path to the spike file that indicates which pairs of microbes are correlated (alternatively, you can only specify how many microbes are inter-correlated and those microbes will be chosen randomly).
 Most importantly, if you want to simulate community with microbe-microbe correlations, you need to set the flag `runBugBug` to TRUE.

 ``` r
 sparseDOSSA::sparseDOSSA( runBugBug = TRUE, bugBugCorr = "0.2", bugs_to_spike = 5 )